Our Commitment to Accessibility

-We will notify our customers and third parties if there is a planned or unexpected disruption in the facilities or services usually used by people with disabilities.
+We will notify our customers and third parties if there is a planned or unexpected disruption in the facilities or services usually used by persons with disabilities.
 This notice will be posted at the entrance of the applicable premises and on internal employee-facing communication sites.
 The notice will include the following information:

-- the facility or service that is unavailable;
+- The facility or service that is unavailable;

-- the reason for the disruption;
+- The reason for the disruption;

-- the anticipated duration of the disruption; and
+- The anticipated duration of the disruption; and

-- alternative facilities or services, if available.
+- Alternative facilities or services, if available.

-The training will be provided as soon as possible after hiring or engagement, on commencement of new or additional duties that require training, and on an ongoing basis when changes are made to the applicable policy, practices or procedures.
+We will ensure that all personnel, and all those who are involved in the development of the Company’s policies, practices, and procedures, are trained.
+The training will be provided as soon as possible after hiring or engagement, on commencement of new or additional duties that require training, and on an ongoing basis when changes are made to the applicable policy, practices, or procedures.
 Training will include the following:

-- a review of the purpose of the AODA and the requirements of the Customer Service Standard;
+- A review of the purpose of the AODA and the requirements of the Customer Service Standard;

-- a review of this policy;
+- A review of this policy;

-- how to interact and communicate with persons with various types of disabilities;
+- How to interact and communicate with persons with various types of disabilities;

-- how to interact with persons with a disability who use an assistive device or require the assistance of a service animal or support person;
+- How to interact with persons with a disability who use an assistive device or require the assistance of a service animal or support person;

 - Electronically to email@example.com